SaskPower: Customers

-SaskPower serves more than 538,000 customers through more than 157,000 kilometres of power lines throughout the province and covers a service territory that includes Saskatchewan's geographic area of approximately 652000 km2.
-This relatively low customer density means that while most North American electrical utilities supply an average of 12 customers per circuit kilometre, SaskPower supplies about three.
-In fiscal year 2018-19, SaskPower sold 23,559 GWh of electricity for $2,583 million (CAD).
+SaskPower serves more than 550,000 customers through more than 160,000 kilometres of power lines throughout the province and covers a service territory that includes Saskatchewan's geographic area of approximately 652000 km2.
+This low customer density means that while most North American electrical utilities supply an average of 12 customers per circuit kilometre, SaskPower supplies about three.
+In fiscal year 2022-23, SaskPower sold 23,818 GWh of electricity for $2,844 million (CAD).

 Facilities

-SaskPower has a generating capacity of 3,542 megawatts (MW) from 17 generating facilities, including three coal-fired power stations, five natural gas stations, seven hydroelectric stations, and two wind power facilities.
+SaskPower has a total generating capacity of 5,437 megawatts (MW) from 31 generating facilities, including three coal-fired power stations, ten natural gas stations, seven hydroelectric stations, eight wind power facilities and three solar facilities.
+Of these 31 facilities, 12 of them are operated by Independent Power Producers who sell electricity to SaskPower through a Power Purchase Agreement.

-In 2019, SaskPower purchased full ownership in Cory Cogeneration Station, which was previously owned and operated as a joint venture between Canadian Utilities (an ATCO Power subsidiary) and SaskPower international.
-The cogeneration facility supplies both electricity and steam to Nutrien’s Cory Potash Mine and also supplies electricity to the SaskPower grid.

-SaskPower also buys power from various independent power producers including the North Battleford Generating Station, Spy Hill Generating Station, Morse Wind Energy Facility, Red Lily Wind Power Facility and SunBridge Wind Energy Facility.
-When all SaskPower and independent power producers facilities are counted, the total available generation capacity is 4,437 MW.

-The Chinook Power Station is a 350MW combined-cycle natural gas power station near Swift Current that is expected to come online in 2019.
-This will increase SaskPower's generating capacity to 3,892 MW, and the total generation capacity controlled by SaskPower to 4,881 MW.
+The Chinook Power Station is a 350MW combined-cycle natural gas power station near Swift Current that has come online in 2019.

+The Boundary Dam Power Station is a coal-fired station, the number 3 boiler of which was chosen for renewal as a carbon capture and storage facility.

 The SaskPower transmission system utilizes lines carrying 230,000 volts, 138,000 volts and 72,000 volts.
-There are 56 switching stations and 197 distribution stations on the transmission system.
+There are 59 switching stations and 200 distribution stations on the transmission system.

 SaskPower has four interconnections to Manitoba, one interconnection to North Dakota, and one interconnection to Alberta.
 Manitoba and North Dakota are on the same grid frequency as Saskatchewan, which means interconnections can be made directly using a normal AC transmission line.
 Alberta is part of WECC, so the interconnection relies on an AC/DC-AC link via the McNeill HVDC Back-to-back station.

+In 2022, SaskPower signed an agreement with Southwest Power Pool to increase transmission capacity between Saskatchewan and the United States.
+The agreement enables the import and export of up to 650 MW of power starting in 2027.